PhilippeR26/Airdrop-for-Starknet/airdrop-tuto.md

 Several TS codes will now be used, using the Goerli Testnet.
 > All these scripts can be read [here](./scripts-ts-node), and you can run them directly in my tuto repo [here](https://github.com/PhilippeR26/starknet.js-workshop-typescript/tree/main/src/scripts/merkleTree/airdropSJS6Goerli).

-The script is using the [starknet-merkle-tree](https://www.npmjs.com/package/starknet-merkle-tree) library.
+The first script is using the [starknet-merkle-tree](https://www.npmjs.com/package/starknet-merkle-tree) library.
 The tree can be hashed with Pedersen or Poseidon algorithms
 ```typescript
 import * as Merkle from "starknet-merkle-tree";